+A snack is only as good for your kids as you make it.
 That means providing snacks with as many vitamins and minerals as possible without overdoing it on the calories.
-Luckily nutrient rich food can be absolutely "straight A" delicious.
-Try these ideas for fun, flavorful after-school snacks.
+Luckily nutrient rich food can be absolutely delicious.
+Try these ideas for fun, flavorful after-school snacks:

 - Hummus fondue.
 Stir low-sodium vegetable broth into hummus until fondue-like.
-Serve cool with cubes of fresh whole grain bread and cucumber on bamboo skewers.
+Serve cool with cubes of fresh whole-grain bread and cucumber on bamboo skewers.

 - Chips 'n' "favorite fruit" salsa.
 Have your child choose a seasonal fruit.
 Finely chop it, and stir ½ cup fruit with ¼ cup salsa.
 Serve with whole-grain corn tortilla chips – or grilled chicken strips.

 - Orange bowl.
 Scoop out segments from a large orange half.
 Cut a sliver off the rind on the bottom so it sits flat.
 Fill the orange bowl with whole-grain cereal and milk of choice.
 Place orange segments around it like they're sun rays.

 - Burger kebabs.
 Cook a veggie or turkey burger; cut into bite-size pieces; insert onto bamboo skewers with cherry tomatoes and whole-grain pita pieces.
 Drizzle with ketchup or mustard.

 - Smoothie soup.
 Blend one cup frozen fruit of choice with ½ cup each vanilla yogurt and 100 percent fruit juice of choice.
 Serve as chilled soup in a bowl or cantaloupe "bowl."